-Why Code Blocks Deserve Special Attention Copied!
+Why Code Blocks Deserve Special Attention

 Technical articles depend heavily on readable code blocks.
 Raw HTML produced from Markdown is functional but rarely pleasant to read.